A selection of articles related to navigating the unique struggles and rewards of starting and running your solo law firm.

 • Involve yourself with legal organizations and other lawyers.
 Your bar association may be a good starting point for this, but it’s definitely not the only option.
 Look for conferences that spur your interest and include presentations that speak to why you chose the legal profession in the first place.
 The connections you make at these sorts of events can be as invaluable as the presentations themselves.
 Look for people who have the same professional values as you do.

 • Make time for a little joy in your day.
-I know — with what time?
+I know—with what time?
 When you’re losing your passion for your profession, the last thing you have time for is fun.
 But even five or ten minutes carved out to do something you really love can make a difference.
 So make the time to do something that recharges you as an individual.

-Ready For a Break?
+Ready for a break?

 Virtual Legal Assistants Can Handle More Than You Think